Modumela is an RCI Silver Crown Resort and has been awarded a 2-star grading by the Botswana Tourism Organisation.

-Modumela Lodge is situated approximately 68KM from Francistown along the main road to Bulawayo (Zimbabwe), in the North East District of Botswana.
+It is located approximately 68km from Francistown, along the main road to Bulawayo (Zimbabwe), in the north-east district of Botswana.

-PLEASE NOTE: We are situated in a very low risk malaria area.
-But, if you are planning on travelling extensively throughout Botswana please ensure that you have taken the necessary precautions.
+PLEASE NOTE: Modumela is located in a low-risk malaria area - however, if you are planning on travelling extensively throughout Botswana, please ensure that you have taken the necessary precautions.

-We have an active and ongoing non-indigenous bush clearing program in place as we endeavour to reclaim the natural flora's habitat in areas of the property that were once over-grazed cattle ranch land.
-The long term goal is to bring the land back to its original ecological condition and in doing so; we hope to be able to reintroduce more and more animal species that occurred here in the past.
-There are two dams on the property and numerous water holes have been created to encourage the wildlife to congregate in these areas.
-This also encourages the even utilization of vegetation.
+We routinely strive to reclaim the natural flora in areas of the property, which were once over-grazed as part of a cattle ranch.
+Our active and ongoing non-indigenous bush clearing program aims to bring the land back to its original ecological condition.
+In time, we hope to be able to reintroduce more animal species, which occurred here in the past.
+There are two dams, and numerous watering holes have been created on the property, to encourage the wildlife to congregate in and move between these areas - promoting the even use of vegetation.

 Modumela Lodge offers a great wildlife experience for nature-lovers and is a birders haven.
 There have been approximately 30 animal species recorded on the Resort - including Impala, Wildebeest, Eland, Hyena, Zebra and more.

 Modumela is home to more than 250 recorded bird species.
 Bird-watching is a significant part of life at Modumela and something we especially enjoy sharing with our guests.